data protection

 • Date and time of registration

-Your consent will be obtained for the processing of the data as part of the collection process and reference will be made to the data protection declaration.
+Your consent for the processing of your data will be obtained during the data collection process, and you will be referred to the privacy policy.

-Alternatively, you can contact us using the email address provided.
-In this case, the user's personal data transmitted with the email will be stored.
+Alternatively, you can contact us via the provided email address.
+In this case, the personal data you transmit with your email will be stored.

-In this context, the data will not be passed on to third parties.
-The data is used exclusively for maintaining contact and processing the conversation.
+In this context, no data will be shared with third parties.
+The data will be used exclusively for maintaining contact and processing the conversation.

 2. Legal basis for data processing